Delaware State Hornets football: History

 The team began play in 1924 when the program was still known as State College for Colored Students.
 They were mostly an independent program until the 1930s; they won the Middle Atlantic Athletic Association title in 1934 and 1935.
 They later joined the Central Intercollegiate Athletics Association, where they played from 1945 to 1970; they won a share on one CIAA title in 1956.
 They joined the Mid-Eastern Athletic Conference for 1971, where they currently play today.

-On November 9, 1980, Delaware State took on quarterback Neil Lomax and the Portland State Vikings and were defeated 105–0 in the biggest loss in Division I-AA Football history.
+On November 9, 1980, Delaware State took on quarterback Neil Lomax and the Portland State Vikings and were defeated 105–0 in the largest loss in Division I-AA Football history.
 This marked a low point for the team and with the help of new coach Joe Purzycki, the Hornets rebuilt their program.
 He was hired as Delaware State's head coach in 1981, and compiled a 21–21–1 overall record, including a 15–5–1 mark in his last two seasons.
 Bill Collick, who was Purzycki's defensive coordinator, took over the program in 1985.

 The Hornets had their most successful run under Collick's leadership.
 He led the Hornets to the team's first MEAC championship in his first season.
 In 1987, Delaware State faced the Howard Bison for the conference championship.
 The Hornets lost 12–7, crowning Howard champions.
 Howard's championship was stripped after it was revealed that they played with three ineligible players during the season, retroactively awarding Delaware State the championship.
 Delaware State won another championship in 1988, sharing the title with Bethune–Cookman and Florida A&M, finishing 5–5 with a 4–2 MEAC record.
 The next year, DSU went 7–4 with a 5–1 conference record to win the 1989 MEAC championship, their third straight.
 In 1991, the Hornets finished with a 9–2 record, winning another MEAC title after their loss to Bethune-Cookman was forced to forfeit due to an ineligible player.
 In the twelve seasons under Collick's leadership, Delaware State went 81–48, winning 5 MEAC championships.

 Collick resigned from coaching in 1996 after a 3–8 season, moving to athletic director.
 Delaware State announced that Fayetteville State offensive coordinator John McKenzie would be Collick's successor.
 McKenzie's head coaching tenure lasted three seasons, leaving after the 1999 season with a record of 7–26.